There’s far more than just one tip here. Try out a bunch of them and see which one you think is No. 1!

 Moreover, consuming high-calorie foods before bed can elevate blood sugar levels and trigger insulin production in the body.
 This process may interfere with the natural release of melatonin hormone responsible for regulating sleep onset.

-Ideal time to eat dinner to avoid disrupting sleep
+The ideal time to eat dinner to avoid disrupting sleep

 Experts recommend eating dinner at least three hours before bedtime.
 This timeframe allows enough time for digestion before going to bed while ensuring you don’t go to bed hungry.